bhavika32-hub/Hospital/README.md

 - ICU records the highest concentration of Extended Stay patients.
 - Short-stay admissions are minimal in ICU.
 - ICU handles fewer patients but significantly higher clinical severity.
-- Approximately 35% of ICU patients belong to the High-Risk category.

 ---